-Triads are the building blocks of chords.
+Major triads are the building blocks of major chords.
 If you’re used to playing only full chords, triads will help expand your playing and allow you to create more unique voicings and tones.
 They’re a great way to spice up your playing by allowing you to easily add little embellishments to your rhythms.
 Jimi Hendrix is a perfect example of this.
-In this lesson we’re going to focus only on major triads using the CAGED system.
-You can check out CAGED Minor Triads to learn the minor versions.

 Triads are a group of three notes comprised of the 1st (root), 3rd, and 5th degrees of a scale.
 Each degree is a 3rd apart.
 They can be of four qualities:

 In this lesson, we’re just focusing on the major triad.

 Major triads are built from the 1st (root), 3rd (major 3rd), and 5th (perfect 5th) degrees of the major scale.

 Each of these intervals is a third (3 notes) apart and the number of semitones between each interval will determine the quality of the triad.

 - Major 3rd = 2 whole tones (4 semitones / 4 frets)

 - Minor 3rd = 1 1/2 tones (3 semitones / 3 frets)